 In December 2005, Primus Inc. closed the European mobile business unit.
 Taking note of the most common question he had been asked whilst pitching Primus Mobile’s alternative network calling (“This is amazing, when can you make it work on my Nokia?”), James had the notion to make mobile software applications that allowed customers to choose which company they paid for their phone calls.

 With Angel Investment on board, Beijing Morodo Technology Development Co., Ltd. was founded in January 2006.
-James’ team moved swiftly to Minimum Viable Product and a live market trial in the city.
+James’ team moved swiftly to Minimum Viable Product and a live market trial in China’s capital city.
 Morodo Group Limited was incorporated in October 2006 to take the service worldwide.